gnieboer/tsp-redesign/pages/changes-in-you-career/preparing-for-active-duty.md

 ### TSP uniformed services account

 Don’t have a uniformed services account yet?
-You may want to establish one by using your service’s electronic payroll system, for example, [myPay]({{ site.baseurl }}/exit/?idx=6){:rel="nofollow"}, or by submitting [*Election Form*](/forms/tsp-u-1.pdf), Form TSP-U-1, to your service.
+You may want to establish one by using your service’s electronic payroll system, for example, [myPay]({{ site.baseurl }}/exit/?idx=6){:rel="nofollow"}, or by submitting Form TSP-U-1, [*Election Form*]({{ site.baseurl }}/forms/tsp-u-1.pdf), to your service.

-Read *[TSP Benefits That Apply to Members of the Military Who Return to Federal Civilian Service](/publications/tspfs08.pdf)* to learn more.
+Read *[TSP Benefits That Apply to Members of the Military Who Return to Federal Civilian Service]({{ site.baseurl }}/publications/tspfs08.pdf)* to learn more.

 ### TSP loans

 Loan payments for your civilian account will stop because they come from payroll deductions.
 Also, you cannot make payments on that loan from your uniformed services pay.
-However, you can continue to make loan payments by sending in a personal check or money order to the TSP along with [*Loan Payment Coupon*](/forms/tsp-26.html), Form TSP-26.
+However, you can continue to make loan payments by sending in a personal check or money order to the TSP along with Form TSP-26, [*Loan Payment Coupon*]({{ site.baseurl }}/forms/tsp-26/).

-Ask your federal civilian agency to submit [*Notification to TSP of Nonpay Status*](/forms/tsp-41.pdf), Form TSP-41.
+Ask your federal civilian agency to submit [*Notification to TSP of Nonpay Status*]({{ site.baseurl }}/forms/tsp-41.pdf), Form TSP-41.
 Once we receive it, we will suspend your loan payments until you return to your federal civilian job.
 However, there are other acceptable forms of documentation to notify the TSP.

 ## Non-federal civilian employees